* Condition consists of non-cancerous blotches of red or puprle skin discoloration on any part of the body, usually present at birth.

 Capillary vascular malformations (telangiectatic naevi or nevi — sometimes referred to as flat hemangiomas) are damaged or malformed dialeted blood vessels in the skin.
 They are non-cancerous and appear as blotches of red or purplish skin discoloration on any part of the body.
 They are always present at birth, and become more obvious with time, varying in size from a small dot to occasionally involving a whole limb, and they grow in proportion to the child's growth.

-Most capillary vscular malformations are not associated with other abnormalities but some rare syndromes may present themselves with this kind of birthmark, such as Sturge-Weber syndrome, Parkes Weber syndrome, Klippel-Trenaunay syndrome, hperkeratotic cutaneous capillary-venous malformation, and Proteus syndrome.
+Most capillary vascular malformations are not associated with other abnormalities but some rare syndromes may present themselves with this kind of birthmark, such as Sturge-Weber syndrome, Parkes Weber syndrome, Klippel-Trenaunay syndrome, hyperkeratotic cutaneous capillary-venous malformation, and Proteus syndrome.

 Differential Diagnosis (Other conditions with similar appearance)